SEAT Leon hatchback - Engines, drive & performance

 SEAT Leon petrol engines

-We've driven the 1.5-litre TSI in 128bhp and 148bhp guises so far, and the latter certainly felt punchy enough for a family hatchback.
-That's backed up by its 0-62mph-time of 8.4 seconds, while its top speed is 137mph.
+The 148bhp model certainly felt punchy enough for a family hatchback when we drove it.
+That's backed up by its 0-62mph-time of 8.7 seconds, while its top speed is 135mph.
 The mid-level version takes 9.4 seconds to cover the same benchmark.
 We noticed that the engine seems to drone more on the move, but it's otherwise smooth and refined.

 Diesel engines

-Like the Golf and Skoda Octavia, the Leon will also be available with a 2.0-litre TDI diesel offering 113bhp or 148bhp.
-The former replaces the 1.6-litre diesel engine in the current model and is aimed primarily at delivering big fuel economy, while the 148bhp version should offer punchy and smooth acceleration.
+Like the Golf and Skoda Octavia, the Leon is also available with a 2.0-litre TDI diesel offering 113bhp or 148bhp.
+This replaces the 1.6-litre diesel engine in the previous model and is aimed primarily at delivering big fuel economy on a long run.